Amsterdam/pingping-backend/readme.md

 The task has an invalid status on the user.
 This could mean the task is already completed.

-### achivement_not_defined
+### achievement_not_defined

-The achivement doesn't exist in the initialData definition file
+The achievement doesn't exist in the initialData definition file

 ### reward_not_defined